knewkirk/knewkirk/README.md

 [knewkirk.com](https://knewkirk.com)

 A little bit about me, written using `react-three-fiber`.
-Includes past projects and resume.

-In the market for work!
-Preferably fulltime.
-10 years of web (mostly frontend) experience at major companies, 3 months of `three.js` experience.
+In the market for work, preferably fulltime.
+10 years of mostly frontend web experience at major companies, 3 months of `three.js` experience.

 ### Recent highlights include:
 #### [alaflow.com](https://alaflow.com)